 Working on reviewing plans and specs to prepare for elements 6, 7, 9-1 & 9-2, and Bayou Eugene.
 Personnel were to go out in field the following week to conduct surveys, the Corps anticipates construction beginning early November.

 Gapping of spoil banks south of Buffalo Cove (Logjam), 2 gaps in each spoil bank.
 Pre planning stages; draft in about 6 weeks.
 Glenn Constant asked about timeline to move dirt; response being possibly by the end of FY2013, Glenn requested to see drainage specs, Steve Chustz asked if funds allocated will be utilized and carried over.
 Melanie responded that she has received no information that it cannot be carried over.
-Steve Chustz commented that if elements of the Logjam are situated on state lands, the work can proceed without getting others’ approval, Yvonne Allen with Corps said all elements are on state lands.
+Steve Chustz commented that if elements of the Logjam are situated on state lands, the work can proceed without getting approval from private landowners for land rights, Yvonne Allen with Corps said all elements are on state lands.

-Steve Chustz informed members that the Atchafalaya Basin Program is working with land owners and will share information with Corps; Melanie said Corps Real Estate department is trying to get private land owner approval.
+Steve Chustz informed members that the Atchafalaya Basin Program is working with land owners and will share information with Corps to obtain land rights; Melanie said Corps Real Estate department is trying to get private land owner approval.

-Melanie Labiche said John Eglin with Corps will be reviewing in field in next 2 weeks and repairs will come out of construction dollars
+Melanie Labiche said John Eglin with Corps will be reviewing in field in next 2 weeks and that repairs will come out of construction dollars

 6. Review & Discussion of Proposed FY2014 Water Management Projects and Other Water Management Projects to be considered by the TAG